 TPAN knows that comprehensive prevention services are the key to reducing the spread of HIV.
 Our organization is dedicated to a non-judgemental, harm reduction approach.

 TPAN reaches thousands of people each year through testing, counseling, and education-and addresses the barriers that keep people from being tested and treated.
 Individuals who test positive for HIV or HCV are immediately linked to care and support services as needed.

 HIV and Hepatitis C Testing

-We provide free, rapid HIV and hepatitis C (HCV) testing services, post-test counseling, referrals, condom and lubricant distribution at our office and throughout the city's North side via a mobile unit.
+We provide free, rapid HIV and hepatitis C (HCV) testing services, post-test counseling, referrals, condom and lubricant distribution at our office and throughout the city's Northside via a mobile unit.
 Concerned about your vulnerability for HIV infection?
 Learn more about transmission.